-ICYS is pleased to announce a new international ice-core seminar series in 2021, with the support of the International Partnership in Ice Core Sciences (IPICS).
+ICYS hosts an international ice-core seminar series which started in 2021, with the support of the International Partnership in Ice Core Sciences (IPICS).

-ICYS will hold monthly seminars with two talks – one from a senior researcher, followed by an early-career researcher (ECR) in a similar research theme.
+ICYS holds monthly seminars with two talks – one from a senior researcher, followed by an early-career researcher (ECR) in a similar research theme.

-There will be plenty of time for questions and discussion.
+There is plenty of time for questions and discussion.

-Organizers hope that this will be a good way to bring together international ice-core-related research.
+Organizers feel that this is be a good way to bring together international ice-core-related research.

 The series aims to provide much needed scientific interactions between researchers at all stages in their careers, especially given the cancellation of in-person conferences at this time.